A Guide to the BC Economy and Labour Market

 Other challenges

-Livestock diseases aren't the only challenges the industry has been dealing with.
+Livestock diseases aren’t the only challenges the industry has had to cope with.
 BC farmers have to compete with growers from all over the world.
-You can see the result of this in your local supermarket.
-Fruits and vegetables sold there are often imported from places like California even when they are available from local producers.
-Similarly, meat products aren't necessarily produced locally; they can come from as far away as New Zealand or Australia.
+Fruits and vegetables sold in supermarkets are often imported from places like California, Australia, South America and Europe even when they are available from local producers.
+Similarly, meat products aren’t necessarily produced locally; they can come from as far away as New Zealand or Australia.
+Packaged fish or seafood sold in BC supermarkets has often been processed in China.

 Farmers are adapting to these changes.
-They're finding new ways to get their products to consumers, and focusing more on growing crops or raising livestock that is of higher quality or cheaper than those available from other suppliers.
+They’re finding new ways to get their products to consumers, and focusing more on growing crops or raising livestock that is of higher quality or less costly than those available from other suppliers.

-They're also focusing on areas where they have a comparative advantage.
-BC is a major supplier of blueberries that are shipped around the world.
-It's a major producer of farmed salmon.
+They’re also focusing on areas where they have a comparative advantage.
+British Columbia is a key supplier of blueberries that are shipped around the world.
+It’s also a major producer of farmed salmon.
 Vancouver Island is home to the biggest daffodil farming operation in Canada, and the second biggest in North America.
 A wine industry has developed in the province.
-Some farmers have converted their orchards to grape vineyards and offer tours of their wine making facilities.
+Some farmers have converted their orchards to vineyards and offer tours of their winemaking facilities.
 Organic farming and greenhouse operations have become more prevalent.
-Many farmers sell directly to consumers from roadside stands, grow corn mazes, or host special events and provide tours to interested visitors.
+Many farmers sell directly to consumers from roadside stands, grow corn mazes, or host special events such as fall festivals and provide farm tours to interested visitors.

 What are the most common occupations?